Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 West Virginia Stats and Trends

-- In West Virginia's 12 games this season, it has six wins against the spread.
+- West Virginia has played 12 games, with six wins against the spread.

-- This year, the Mountaineers have an ATS record of 3-1 in their four games as an underdog of 4 points or more.
+- The Mountaineers have been underdogs by 4.5 points or more four times this season and are 3-1 ATS in those contests.

-- West Virginia has eclipsed the over/under in 41.7% of its opportunities this season (five times over 12 games with a set point total).
+- West Virginia's games this season have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).

 - West Virginia is 5-4 against the spread and 6-3 overall when the team records more than 18.3 points.

-- West Virginia is 5-5 against the spread and 6-4 overall when the team totals over 284.8 yards.
+- In games that West Virginia picks up more than 284.8 yards, the team is 5-5 against the spread and 6-4 overall.

-- This year the Mountaineers have turned the ball over 19 times, four more than the Golden Gophers' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.